Gothic architecture: East end

 Cathedrals and churches were traditionally constructed with the altar at the east end, so that the priest and congregation faced the rising sun during the morning liturgy.
 The sun was considered the symbol of Christ and the Second Coming, a major theme in Cathedral sculpture.
 The portion of the church east of altar is the choir, reserved for members of the clergy.
 There is usually a single or double ambulatory, or aisle, around the choir and east end, so parishioners and pilgrims could walk freely easily around east end.

 In Romanesque churches, the east end was very dark, due to the thick walls and small windows.
-In the ambulatory the Basilica of Saint Denis.
-Abbot Suger first used the novel combination rib vaults and buttresses to replace the thick walls and replace them with stained glass, opening up that portion of the church to what he considered "divine light".
+In the ambulatory of the Basilica of Saint Denis, Abbot Suger first used the novel combination rib vaults and buttresses to replace the thick walls and replace them with stained glass, opening up that portion of the church to what he considered "divine light".

 In French Gothic churches, the east end, or chevet, often had an apse, a semi-circular projection with a vaulted or domed roof.
 The chevet of large cathedrals frequently had a ring of radiating chapels, placed between the buttresses to get maximum light.
 There are three such chapels at Chartres Cathedral, seven at Notre Dame de Paris, Amiens Cathedral, Prague Cathedral and Cologne Cathedral, and nine at Basilica of Saint Anthony of Padua in Italy.
 In England, the east end is more often rectangular, and gives access to a separate and large Lady Chapel, dedicated to the Virgin Mary.
 Lady Chapels were also common in Italy.